Leon0932/Leon0932/README.md

 ### 🧠 About Me

 I'm an enthusiastic iOS developer with a passion for cryptography, education, and building clean modular apps using Swift and SwiftUI.
-Currently working as an IT Consultant while pursuing my degree in Cyber Security at Aalen University.
+Currently pursuing my master degree in Cyber Security at Aalen University.
 I also have experience with **UI/UX design**, am comfortable using **Figma**.

 ---